dominikbaeribm/ecm-containers/Readme.md

 5) P8Toolkit: an additional docker image for running infrastructure related and deployment related activities against the CPE and ICN images

 CSS, CMIS and ICM later
+Status:
+Status: 1) completed
+Status: 2) failed with mssql due to MSDTC not available on unix. trying DB2 and oracle

-It should be possible to clone this repository into an Ubuntu host or vmware and to be running ICN within 1h.
+It should be possible to clone this repository into an Ubuntu host or Ubuntu on vmware
+and to be running ICN within 1h.

 Variables: